HYF-Class21/agile-development-group4-hyf-redesign/planning/retrospective.md

 - Some styling statements were confusing to add because they are subtle enough to be missed for an untrained eye :sad:.

+- When working with media querries it's somewhat difficult to understand how resizing of different elements works while at the same time trying to maintain the proportions of those elements the same.

 ### Did you need to add things that weren't in your strategy?

+- After starting to write HTML and CSS some of us had to make changes to our structure and styling because it did not turn out like the original look of the website, and therefore had to change our dev. strat.

 ### Or remove extra steps?